software industry at this time.

 Users just don’t want to wait.
 Speed is one of the crucial elements to deliver a superior user experience.
 Ever wondered how fast and smart the e-commerce search boxes are to make the customers connect with products on their mind.
 That is how Machine Learning is improving the user experience, by making the search faster and smarter.

 Online and mobile payments are a hot trend in the fintech industry.
+Moreover, with more companies selling software online than ever before, it is vital that eCommerce platforms have the necessary tools in place to facilitate these sales.
+Accordingly, you can read more about how this type of software is operated by taking a look at some of the resources on the FastSpring website.
 However, these payment transfers bring security challenges along with them.
 Machine Learning models can be trained to detect fraudulent activities, so that monetary transactions can be safeguarded.

 Awareness on health and fitness is growing in leaps and bounds.
 Wearables connected with mobile apps are used by individuals for keeping a record of health issues at regular time intervals.
 Machine Learning can customise the app functionality in accordance to the data, user’s physical state, and previous health records.
 Depending upon the results, the app will give recommendations.